AlbertaSat/ex2_ground_station_website/README.md

-# AlbertaSat
+# ex2_ground_station_website

->*AlbertaSat is a group of students and faculty at the University of Alberta that have come together to design, build, test, launch and operate satellites.
-Our goal is to support a commercial space industry, global space culture, global space expansionism and global space education through our missions in space. - https://albertasat.ca/*

 In this repository we are attempting to make a functional and extendable groundstation for the operators of the [Ex-Alta 2 satellite](https://albertasat.ca/ex-alta-2/).
 It is a Flask web app that uses a REST API for the back end (Python), paired with a React MaterialUI interface on the front end (JavaScript).
-Also included in this repository is a satellite simulator used to simulate the interaction between our app and a real cubesat.
+Also included in this repository is a "satellite simulator" python module used to simulate the interaction between our app and a real cubesat.
 A "comm" (communications) module intermediates this exchange.
 Finally, a collection of scripts are used to achieve the goal of automating some aspects of the groundstation app.
 Follow the links below to see the documentation.

 [![Build Status](https://travis-ci.com/UAlberta-CMPUT401/AlbertaSat.svg?token=TRHuLXSMdv9x8426GEpU&branch=dev)](https://travis-ci.com/UAlberta-CMPUT401/AlbertaSat)